caktus/commcare-utilities/README.md

 - `--app-id`: Mandatory.
 The ID of the Commcare app
 - `--db-url`: Mandatory.
 The URL string of the db to sync to
 - `--case-types`: Optional.
 Comma-separated list of case types to sync.
 If not included, all available case types will be synced.
+- `--app-structure-json-save-folder-path`: Optional.
+Path to a folder in which to save (normalized) JSON data returned by a call to the Application Structure API.
-- `--existing-mapping-path`: Optional.
-Path to xl wb containing existing source-target mapping.
-If included, the script will not make a call to the Application Structure API and will instead use the mappings contained in this file.
+- `--existing-app-structure-json`: Optional.
+Path to JSON file containing normalized application structure data.
+If included, the script will not make a call to the Application Structure API and will instead use the data contained in this file.
 - `--app-structure-api-timeout` - Optional.
 Seconds for timeout for request to application structure API.
 Defaults to value stored in `constants.APPLICATION_STRUCTURE_DEFAULT_TIMEOUT`
 - `--since` - Optional.
 Export all data after this date.
 Format YYYY-MM-DD
 - `--until` - Optional.
 Export all data up until this date.
 Format YYYY-MM-DD